 Voltmeters: From about 0 – 1 V to 0 – 800 V maximum without the potential transformer.

-The moving iron instruments are mainly used for AC measurements viz.
+A moving iron instrument can be used for ac or dc.
+But they are mainly used for AC measurements viz.
 AC currents and voltages.
 They also can measure DC quantities but their characteristics are inferior to that of permanent moving coil instruments.

 Therefore, in DC measurements permanent moving coil instruments are preferred and used.